torinvdb/a-game-of-ethics/docs/scenario-discussion.md

 ## Introduction

-The Chain of Ethics framework uses narrative scenarios to evaluate ethical reasoning in LLMs.
+The A Game of Ethics framework uses narrative scenarios to evaluate ethical reasoning in LLMs.
 Each scenario is designed to:

 1. Present complex moral dilemmas with no single "correct" answer
 2. Force difficult trade-offs between different ethical dimensions